jdbctemplatemapper/jdbctemplatemapper/readme.md

  Spring's JdbcTemplate provides data access using SQL/JDBC for relational databases.
  JdbcTemplate is a good option for complex enterprise applications where an ORMs magic/nuances become challenging.
- Even though JdbcTemplate simplifies the use of JDBC, it still remains verbose.
+ JdbcTemplate simplifies the use of JDBC but is verbose.

  JdbcTemplateMapper makes CRUD with Spring's JdbcTemplate simpler.
-It provides one liners for CRUD.
+It provides one liners for CRUD and some methods which make querying of relationships less verbose.

  [Javadocs](https://jdbctemplatemapper.github.io/jdbctemplatemapper/javadoc/)

 ## Features

   1. One liners for CRUD.
 To keep the library as simple possible it only has 2 annotations.
+  2. Methods which make querying of relationships less verbose
-  2. Can be configured for the following (optional):
+  3. Can be configured for the following (optional):
       * auto assign created on, updated on.
       * auto assign created by, updated by using an implementation of interface IRecordOperatorResolver.
       * optimistic locking functionality for updates by configuring a version property.
-  3. Thread safe so just needs a single instance (similar to JdbcTemplate)
+  4. Thread safe so just needs a single instance (similar to JdbcTemplate)
-  4. To log the SQL statements it uses the same logging configurations as JdbcTemplate.
+  5. To log the SQL statements it uses the same logging configurations as JdbcTemplate.
 See the logging section.
-  5. Tested against PostgreSQL, MySQL, Oracle, SQLServer (Unit tests are run against these databases).
+  6. Tested against PostgreSQL, MySQL, Oracle, SQLServer (Unit tests are run against these databases).
 Should work with other relational databases.

 ## JbcTemplateMapper is opinionated